 At the end of the meeting, the planning committee voted to reject UCKG’s proposals.
 The decision was unanimous and supported by all political parties.

-Stella Creasy MP said “UCKG’s proposal to turn the EMD Cinema into a church has now been rejected twice, demonstrating the clear and settled will of the residents of Walthamstow that they wish to see this building restored as a cinema”.
+Following the meeting, Stella Creasy MP said “UCKG’s proposal to turn the EMD Cinema into a church has now been rejected twice, demonstrating the clear and settled will of the residents of Walthamstow that they wish to see this building restored as a cinema”.

 As the year closed and the deadline for any appeal or legal intervention was about to expire, UCKG delivered last-minute documents to the government’s Planning Inspectorate outlining their intention to challenge the council’s verdict at a full Public Inquiry.

 2012 began with confirmation that the government would hear UCKG’s appeal and a Public Inquiry was scheduled for the early spring.
 The McGuffin Film Society immediately began promoting details of the appeal process and over 1000 written objections were submitted in time for the 24 February deadline.

 During preparatory meetings for the Inquiry, UCKG unveiled a hastily revised plan for the EMD which now involved operating the venue as a hybrid church-cinema.
 The government inspectors judged this was effectively an entirely new proposal and the Inquiry was postponed.
 UCKG were granted a further period of time to formalise their new proposal as yet another planning application and this was delivered to Waltham Forest Council in June.

 Public anger and frustration at UCKG’s tactics meant that a further 1000 planning objections were quickly amassed.
 A second planning committee meeting at Walthamstow Assembly Hall was set for September 4 which again saw hundreds of residents gather in support of the EMD and UCKG’s proposals unanimously rejected once more.